51Degrees/Device-Detection/README.txt

   Pattern/FiftyOne.Mobile.Detection.Provider.Pattern.vcxproj - C lib project.
   Pattern/FuncsPatternDll.c - Dll methods accessible to any Windows library.

-  Pattern/PreBuild.bat - Used to create platform specific char tables for
-    regexes.
+  Console Interop/Console Interop.csproj - Project file for a console
+    application which demonstrates access to the Interop wrapper.
+  Console Interop/Program.cs - Main method with simple code to prove the Interop
+    wrappers are working.
+  Console Interop/Properties/AssemblyInfo.cs - Project header information.

-  Demo/FiftyOne.Mobile.Detection.Demo.csproj - Demo web site using the
+  Demo/Web Site.csproj - Demo web site using the Interop assembly to request
-    Interop assembly to request properties associated with the requesting device.
+    properties associated with the requesting device.
   Demo/Default.aspx.* - Demo web page used to display properties.
 See these
     files for examples of how to create providers and reTrieve properties.
   Demo/Properties/AssemblyInfo.cs - Project header information.